openSUSE/snapper/_posts/2019-11-06-machine-readable-output.md

 8,post,7
 ~~~

-Thanks to new options, now scripts can obtain an easy-to-parse and invariant *snapper* output.
+Thanks to these new options, now scripts can obtain an easy-to-parse and invariant *snapper* output.
 For example, extracting the number of all pre and post snapshots can be performed by the following script:

 ~~~
 snapper --csvout list --columns number,type | awk 'BEGIN {FS=","} /pre/||/post/ {print $1}'